What is the format of the OTA Program coursework?

-- Finish all pre-requisite courses prior to the admission deadline.
+- Be finished with all pre-requisite courses prior to the admission deadline. or

-- Enroll in remaining pre-requisite courses during the spring semester in which application is made.
+- Be enrolled in remaining pre-requisite courses during the spring semester in which application is made.

-- The program allows students to submit an application so long as they enroll in pre-requisite courses by April 15th.
+If a student is enrolled in pre-requisite courses on April 15, they may submit an application.
 Students enrolled in spring courses will be scored using their midterm grade during the admission process.
-Students must provide proof of midterm grades when submitting their application packet if enrolled in spring coursework.
-If the program admits a student taking classes in the spring, the admission will be contingent on the student receiving a “C” or better in that course.
+If enrolled in spring coursework, students must provide proof of midterm grades when submitting their application packet.
+If a student is admitted while taking classes in the spring, the admission will be contingent on the student receiving a “C” or better in that course.

-- If a student still has pre-requisite courses to finish in the summer after the April deadline, he or she is still eligible to apply for the OTA Program.
+- If a student still has remaining pre-requisite courses to finish in the summer after the April deadline, he/she is still eligible to apply for the OTA Program.
 However, he/she will receive a score of zero for any classes not started or completed by April 15.
 This will affect the student’s ranking in the admission process.
-How much it affects the ranking will be dependent on the strength of other the applicants’ files.
+How much it affects the ranking will be dependent on the strength of other the applicants’

 How many times can I repeat a course to improve my GPA?

-The Allied Health Department allows students to repeat a course twice.
-If a prospective OTA student cannot achieve a “C” or better in a pre-requisite course on the second attempt, the program will not count this course in the application scoring process.
-These students become ineligible for admission to the OTA Program.
+The Health Sciences Department allows a course to be repeated twice.
+If a prospective OTA student cannot achieve a “C” or better in a pre-requisite course on the second attempt, the course would not be counted in the application scoring process and the student would become ineligible for admission to the OTA Program.
 Please see the OTC Student Handbook for repeat procedures.

 Do I need my transcripts sent to OTC?

-All college transcripts must be sent to OTC prior to applying for the OTA Program.
-Transcripts sent to OTC Admissions can be viewed electronically in the Allied Health department.
+All college transcripts need to be sent to OTC prior to applying for the OTA Program.
+High school transcripts will be needed by Health Sciences if a student has less than 20 credit hours of college courses.
+Transcripts sent to OTC Student Services can be viewed electronically in the Health Sciences department.

 What if I took classes several years ago and want to apply to the OTA Program?

-The program accepts most pre-requisite coursework as eligible to meet requirements, even from courses taken several years ago.
+The program accepts most pre-requisite coursework as eligible to meet requirements, even if it was taken several years ago.
 Students must have a “C” or better in all pre-requisite coursework.